dylanharrisfl/SIEM-Splunk/README.md

 This last question was pretty straight forward, I just needed to do the same thing in question 3 to query for any logs associated with the specified IP address.
 This ended up being 14 logs.
 <img width="1220" height="400" alt="image" src="https://github.com/user-attachments/assets/7aeb10fe-e22f-49a8-ae08-49c43a0d5daf" />

+I know this was only scratching the surface of what Splunk can do.
+This taught me that Splunk is a very straight forward interface when it comes to log injestion and analysis.
+It breaks down the log for you so you can utilize its interface to search for what you need much quicker.
+I enjoyed getting familiar with the interface, as the concepts and techniques tend to be universal to many SIEMs.
+Splunk has definitely been my favorite interface to work with so far, and I look forward to doing more labs to uncover what else it has to offer!